 We believe in tasty, nutritious food and we make nearly everything ourselves.
 This way we choose the best ingredients and do not compromise on quality.
 Plus we now use 100% compostable catering ware – made from special ‘vegetable plastic’!

-The College has a number of catering facilities including the Coach House Café, Equestrian Café outlet and a student focused café at the top of the campus.
-The Animal Park Visitor Centre also sells snacks and light refreshments such as sandwiches, sausage rolls, cakes, cookies and drinks.
+The College has a number of catering facilities including the Coach House Café, Equestrian Café outlet and Classroom 4 – a student focused café at the top of the campus.
+At the Animal Park, the Park Café also sells a selection of hot food, snacks and light refreshments including sandwiches, sausage rolls, cakes, cookies and drinks.

 Once a month the team put on a fun theme day, celebrating the diversity of food around the world, and don’t forget to look out for the regular meal deals!